C3ETH/c3eth-fund6/proposer-outreach/eth-operations.md

 We want to reach the massive untapped potential of East Asian entrepreneurs.
 Meet them where they are, in their country, their language and their culture.
 The Eastern Townhall wants to establish a growing network of East Asian entrepreneurs.
 Where they can build knowledge, share information, connect and support each other.
 Thinking global, acting local.

 Recall a moment when you realised if you poked something, pushed it or moulded it, something new and interesting popped out the other side.
 We're here again and this time on a global scale.
 We, the Cardano Catalyst community are pioneers in a new mindset.
-A new way to governing and funding.
+A new way of governing and funding.
 But to make a dent in the universe we need entrepreneurs.
 People are willing to take a risk, to poke, to push, and to mould new ways of doing.

 Reaching Entrepreneurs is difficult when language and cultural barriers exist.
 Local context may also have undeveloped startup funding programmes too.
 This can result in unrealized startup funding opportunities.
 Few East Asian entrepreneurs are aware of the opportunities and the technical, economic benefits of Cardano; Nor is there a full understanding of how to apply Cardano technology within local communities to address local market opportunities.
 We want to change that.